-The Presbyterian Church has taught that individuals have rights of conscience in areas of social concern, but what happens when individuals and groups conflict in the exercise of their rights?
-The church is concerned with guaranteeing the rights of all human beings concretely.
+The Presbyterian Church has taught that individuals have rights of conscience in areas of social concerns, but what happens when individuals and groups conflict in the exercise of their rights?
+The church is concerned with guaranteeing rights of all human beings concretely.

-Tragic and systematic abuse of people at the hands of their governments has commanded the attention of Presbyterian General Assemblies with ever-increasing regularity, as this sampling of human rights actions over the years shows:
+Tragic and systematic abuse of people at the hands of their governments has commanded the attention of the Presbyterian General Assemblies with ever-increasing regularity, as this sampling of human rights actions over the years shows:

-- The UPC Assemblies of 1952-1958 repeatedly registered their protest over the persecution of Protestant Evangelicals in officially Roman Catholic Colombia. - Since 1960, the South African government's policy of apartheid has been strenuously opposed by the church's Assemblies. - In the Vietnam war years, the Assemblies protested both the treatment of South Vietnam's political prisoners and the treatment of children of American-Asian origin, as well as repression of dissenting groups in the U.S. Since the fall of Saigon in 1975, the Assemblies have often spoken out against the human rights abuses endemic to the region, most recently about the suffering of Cambodian and Laotion refugees in Thai border camps.
-(PCUSA, 1987, p.
-779) - In the late 1960s and early 1970s, General Assemblies reacted to suppression of public criticism and conscientious dissent within the U.S. by demanding that civil liberties be upheld and that "law and order not serve as mere protection for vested interests over against the rights and needs of those who are exploited and oppressed in our society."
+- The UPC Assemblies of 1952-1958 repeatedly registered their protest over the persecution of Protestant Evangelicals in officially Roman Catholic Colombia. - Since 1960, the South African government's policy of apartheid has been strenuously opposed by Assemblies of both churches. - In the Vietnam war years, the Assemblies protested both the treatment of South Vietnam's political prisoners and the treatment of children of American-Asian origin, as well as repression of dissenting groups in the U.S. Since the fall of Saigon in 1975, the Assemblies have often spoken out against the human rights abuses endemic to the region. - In the late 1960s and early 1970s, General Assemblies reacted to suppression of public criticism and conscientious dissent within the U.S. by demanding that civil liberties be upheld and that "law and order not serve as mere protection for vested interests over against the rights and needs of those who are exploited and oppressed in our society."
 (PCUS, 1972, p.
-102) - Throughout the 1970s and 1980s and now in the 1990s, the General Assemblies have appealed to Japanese political and business leaders to stop treating Koreans living in Japan as an "inferior race" and have deplored the oppression of South Koreans in their own country by their own government. - The 1972 UPC Assembly endorsed a statement to the Soviet Union concerning the position of Soviet Jewry, which included these words: "We appeal to the Soviet authorities-let them live as Jews, or let them leave to be Jews.
+102) - Throughout the 1970s, the General Assemblies appealed to Japanese political and business leaders to stop treating Koreans living in Japan as an "inferior race" and deplored the oppression of South Koreans in their own country, by their own government. - The 1972 UPC Assembly endorsed a statement to the Soviet Union concerning the position of Soviet Jewry, which included these words: "We appeal to the Soviet authorities-let them live as Jews, or let them leave to be Jews.
 We are deeply disturbed by the reports of growing acts of harassment, intimidation, arbitrary arrests, and confinement of Jews and dissenters to mental institutions.
 We appeal to the Soviet Government to end this policy of wanton oppression and fear."
 (UPC, 1972, p.
-114)
+114) - The Assemblies of recent years have stood staunchly opposed to the tolerance of death squads in El Salvador, and also have cautioned our own government that in seeking to deport persons seeking first asylum, it may be violating the human rights of those persons who come to seek freedom and sanctuary from reprisals.